NDLANO/learningpath-api/README.md

 # Learningpath API
  [![Build Status](https://travis-ci.org/NDLANO/learningpath-api.svg?branch=master)](https://travis-ci.org/NDLANO/learningpath-api)

-API for learningpaths from NDLA.

 ## Usage
 Creates, updates, deletes and returns a Learningpath.
-Implements elastic search for search within the learningpath database.
+Implements Elasticsearch for search within the learningpath database.

 #### Licenses
 Returns a list of licenses with the possibility of filtering on the license key.